What to Do After a Vulnerability Is Found: From Risk Mitigation to Automated Remediation

 Automatic remediation with instant patching buys security teams’ crucial time.
 That is where AppTrana’s SwyftComply steps in.

-SwyftComply autonomously patches open vulnerabilities by combining real-time vulnerability intelligence with pre-approved, policy-driven workflows.
+SwyftComply autonomously patches open vulnerabilities by combining AI-powered real-time vulnerability intelligence with pre-approved, policy-driven workflows.
 Instead of simply flagging risks, it takes immediate action by automatically applying virtual patches.
-These virtual patches are tested to ensure zero false positives and make sure that there is no business downtime risk.
-All actions are performed under strict governance, with role-based access controls and complete audit trials.
+All identified vulnerabilities undergo AI-powered validation, augmented by human intelligence across security policies, to guarantee zero false positives.

-This autonomous, closed-loop remediation drastically reduces Mean Time to Remediate (MTTR—the average time taken to fix a vulnerability after it’s discovered).
+This autonomous, closed-loop remediation drastically reduces Mean Time to Remediate (MTTR—the average time taken to fix a vulnerability after it is discovered).
 It eliminates human error and helps your organization stay compliant and secure, even when internal teams are overwhelmed or understaffed.

 Stay tuned for more relevant and interesting security articles.
 Follow Indusface on Facebook, Twitter, and LinkedIn.